 His top pick?
 Vaseline Intensive Care Advanced Repair Lotion, "an easy-to-spread lotion that does not leave the skin feeling greasy or heavy," he says.
 Apply it all over right before you suit up and head outside.

-Since your lips can be particularly susceptible to the irritating effects of cold weather, make sure to apply lip balm, as well — and tuck a tube in a pocket for the road, Ryan adds.
+Because your lips can be particularly susceptible to the irritating effects of cold weather, make sure to apply lip balm, as well — and tuck a tube in a pocket for the road, Ryan adds.

 3. Wear Windproof, Moisture-Wicking Workout Clothes